KBNLresearch/omSipCreator/README.md

 - For each entry in the checksum file, is the SHA-512 checksum identical to the re-calculated checksum for that file?
 - Does a carrier directory contain any files that are not referenced in the checksum file?
 - Does a search for *PPN* in the KB catalogue result in exactly 1 matching record?
+- Does each *PPN* have a corresponding subdirectory in the *scans* directory?
+- Does each subdirectory of the *scans* directory have a corresponding *PPN*?
+- Is the scans metadata file (*info.xml*) in each *scans* subdirectory parsable?
+- For each entry in scans metadata file, is the SHA-512 checksum identical to the re-calculated checksum for the corresponding image file?

 In *write* mode omSipCreator performs the following additional checks: